HayatBJJ/ShopsApp/README.md

 ### Development server
 Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 ### The general page breakdown looks like this:
-•	Home page : List of shops
+•	Home page : List of shops.

-•	List of preferred shops for each user
+•	List of preferred shops for each user.

-•	Sign in/Sign up pages
+•	Sign in/Sign up pages.

 ## Backend part
 flask RESR api application.
 ### Technologies used
 •	Python3 - A programming language that lets you work more quickly (The universe loves speed!).

-•	Flask - A microframework for Python based on Werkzeug, Jinja 2 and good intentions
+•	Flask - A microframework for Python based on Werkzeug, Jinja 2 and good intentions.

-•	Virtualenv - A tool to create isolated virtual environments
+•	Virtualenv - A tool to create isolated virtual environments.

 •	Minor dependencies can be found in the requirements.txt file on shopsAppBackend folder.

 ### Installation / Usage
 •	If you wish to run your own build, first ensure you have python3 globally installed in your computer.

 •	After this, ensure you have installed virtualenv globally as well.
 If not, run this:
 ```
 $ pip install virtualenv